Ultra Thoroughbred Racing

-Ultra Thoroughbred Racing Pty Ltd is a racing syndicate and breeder of Thoroughbred racehorses based in Melbourne, Australia and owned by Sean Buckley.
-Based in Melbourne, the company has interests throughout Australia, with land holdings in Victoria and the Hunter Valley in New South Wales.
-The business primarily bases its racing interests in Australia and New Zealand.
+Ultra Thoroughbred Racing Pty Ltd are breeders of thoroughbred racehorses based in Melbourne, Australia.
+The company is owned by Sean Buckley, with land holdings in Victoria and the Hunter Valley in New South Wales.
+The business has racing interests primarily in Australia and New Zealand.

 History

-‘Barree Stud’, set over some 400 acres and located in Willowmavin in north eastern Victoria originally served as the breeding, spelling and pre-training centre for the company when it was first purchased.
-As the company has developed, Barree has been redeveloped into a pre-training, spelling and rehabilitation centre.
-During this process, the company's breeding operations have moved elsewhere, relocating to the Hunter Valley of New South Wales, where other major Australian and international breeding operations are mainly based.
+The company was first located at the 400 acre ‘Barree Stud’ in Willowmavin, NE Victoria, which served as a breeding, spelling and pre-training centre.
+As development progressed, Barree was turned into a pre-training, spelling and rehabilitation centre.
+During this process, the company's breeding operations were relocated to the Hunter Valley of New South Wales, where other major Australian and international breeding operations are based.
 Facilities include a 2000 m sand-based track for workouts, equine water walker and swimming pool, high-speed treadmill, hyperbaric chamber and hydrotherapy equipment.

-In the early days of Ultra Thoroughbreds, the company focused on the purchase of quality race mares, as well as quality mares already at stud for breeding, rather than solely purchasing yearling fillies with the view of retirement to stud in the future.
-This has included the purchase of stock throughout the world, notably from South Africa and New Zealand, as well as domestically in Australia.
+In the early days of Ultra Thoroughbreds, the company focused on the purchase of race mares, and mares already at stud for breeding.
+This included the purchase of stock from around the world, notably South Africa and New Zealand, as well as domestically in Australia.

-Over the years, Ultra Thoroughbreds has diversified, now purchasing stock at all stages of development, including a recent focus on ‘two year old in training’ sales both here and abroad.
-This is in addition to the company's interest in purchasing weanlings, yearlings, tried horses and broodmares, depending on the need at the time and the market conditions.
-Ultra Thoroughbreds is also an active participant in the sale of these groups of horses.
+Over the years, Ultra Thoroughbreds diversified, purchasing stock at all stages of development, including a recent focus on ‘two year old in training’ sales.
+This is in addition to the company's interest in the purchasing and sale of weanlings, yearlings, tried horses and broodmares.
 They have had broad success with a variety of winning thoroughbred horses throughout Australia, as well as success in South Africa, New Zealand and at Royal Ascot in the United Kingdom.